-This paper reviews the testing to date on Postsaver® barrier wrap wood preservative systems and also discusses data related to other barrier wrap protective systems.
-Included in this review are tests performed by the Building Research Establishment, Oregon State University, and Mississippi State University on barrier wrap systems.
+This paper reviews the tests performed to date on barrier wrap wood preservative systems, and specifically reviews data related to the product PostSaver $^{\mathbb{R}}$ USA.
+Included in this review are the tests performed by the Building Research Establishment, Oregon State University, and Mississippi State University on barrier wrap systems.
 The ongoing tests have proven that the use of barrier wraps can significantly reduce the occurrence of decay and insect attack on treated and untreated wood structures when the ground contact portion of the wooden member is protected from soil contact by the barrier.
 The depletion of wood preservative in the ground line zone will also be addressed as part of the existing tests.
-Future research work is planned on this system at outside universities and research centers worldwide and will be discussed briefly.
+Future research work is ongoing on this system at outside universities and research centers worldwide and will be discussed briefly.
 The concept of using above ground retentions of wood preservatives for wooden members in ground contact if the member is properly protected with a barrier wrap will also be discussed.
+Recent adoptions by both the International Building Codes and the American Wood Protection Association (AWPA) are discussed.